alebarberis/alebarberis.github.io/_pages/teaching.md

 ### International Courses

-* Assistant at the Wellcome Genome Campus Advanced Course: RNA transcriptomics (2018 - 2019)
+* Assistant for the Wellcome Genome Campus Advanced Course: RNA transcriptomics (2018 - 2019)
 * Lecturer for the Summer School on Data Fusion and High-Performance Computing onboard aircraft held at the University of Pavia, Italy (2011)